global-121/121.global/README.md

 # 121.global

-> Redirects on the 121.global domain-name.
+> Redirect of the 121.global domain-name.

 ---